cbmr-data/cbmr-data.github.io/esrum/source/contact.rst

  Contact us
 ############

-The Esrum HPC cluster is supported by the `Data Analytics Platform`_, formerly known as the Phenomics Platform.
+The `Data Analytics Platform`_, formerly known as the Phenomics Platform, provides support for the Esrum HPC cluster, :ref:`p_human_cohorts`, the `Project Registry`_, the :ref:`p_service_rstudio` servers, and related services.
+Additionally, we will gladly assist with general bioinformatics issues, including installing libraries and other software, debugging problems, performance improvements, data integration, QC, GWAS, NGS, and more.

-We have an open-door policy, and you are always welcome to drop by room 07-8-29 (Unit 8E) at the Maersk Tower, if you need help and/or have questions about the cluster.
+We have an open-door policy, and you are always welcome to drop by room 07-8-29 (Unit 8E) at the Maersk Tower, if you need help and/or have questions about any of our services.
 Our office is located directly across from the kitchen on the 8th floor.

 You can also contact us via email at `SUND-CBMR-Esrum
 <mailto:cbmr-esrum@sund.ku.dk>`_.
 Note that you *must* use a UCPH e-mail